 When Nick buys the home pregnancy test, one of the boxes given to him by the pharmacist is a "Duane Reade" brand box.
 Dunae Reade is a large chain of drugstores in NY that sells their own brands.
 Small drugstores do not sell the Duane Reade brand.

-Most of the last hour of the movie is concerned with trying to keep the hatchlings contained inside Madison Square Garden, but they ignore the fact that there's a huge hole in the floor of the arena leading to the sewers.
-The search team has to know about the hole - it's how they got into the building themselves.
+Most of the last hour of the movie is concerned with trying to keep the baby Godzillas contained inside Madison Square Garden, but they seemingly ignore the fact that there's a huge hole in the floor of the arena leading to the sewers.
+The team's original plan was to blow up the eggs with explosives, thus erasing any further concern (as they would be obviously destroyed).
+The problem rose when the eggs hatched and some of the baby Godzillas not only began attacking the team, but also destroyed the detonators needed to activate the explosives.
+The remaining men literally could not do anything in regards to the hole.